Skip to content

 Storage

-SQLite, config, cache, thumbnail and sidecar files are saved in the storage folder.
+SQLite, config, cache, backup, thumbnail and sidecar files are saved in the storage folder.
 As with the originals folder, the exact path on your computer depends on your configuration.

 We recommend that you back up this folder as well so that you don't need to recreate the thumbnails and have a complete backup of your configuration.
 As for the originals folder, you can use any standard file backup utility to do this.